Waterclose Meadows Campsite FAQs

 There are many great walking and cycling trails of varying lengths around Houghton Mill.

 Can we go fishing nearby?

-There is coarse fishing on the River Great Ouse which flows close to the campsite.
+There is coarse fishing on the River Great Ouse, which flows close to the campsite, at certain times of the year.
 A National Rod license is required on National Trust property and an additional local fishing licence for other areas of the river, available from the Houghton & Wyton village shop.
-Please note that closed season is between 15th March – 15th June 2020.

 Where is the nearest bus stop?

 There is a bus stop just outside the village, a short walk away.
 Huntingdon, St Ives and Cambridge are all easily accessible via the bus service, and there are bus stations at St Ives and Huntingdon.

 Do you accept trailer tents/caravans/campervans?